chrisib/EuroPi/software/contrib/pams.md

 - `Whole` -- whole tone scale (C D E F# G# A#)
 - `Penta` -- pentatonic scale (C D E G A)
 - `Dom 7` -- dominant 7th chord (C E G Bb)

-## AIN Routing Menu

-The signal to `ain` can be routed to the master clock or any of the CV channels.

-The following properties can be CV controlled:

-- Master Clock:
-    - BPM
-- CV 1-6:
-    - Clock modifier
-    - Wave shape (excluding `Start`, `Run` and `Reset` waves)
-    - Amplitude
-    - Width
-    - Skip
-    - Euclidean steps
-    - Euclidean pulses
-    - Euclidean rotation
-    - Quantizer

-Because many LFOs, EGs, and other modulation sources output 5V maximum, but the maximum input to EuroPi is 12V, the gain to `ain` can be increased by up to 300%.
-This will artificially increase the signal being applied to the desired property without the need for an external amplifier.